- 1 Geomancy Concepts

 - he People's Combine recognises a Facilitator, who works to establish consensus amongst the brave crusaders of the Combine - both in rhetoric and in military affairs.
 Recently this role has had to be expanded to include identifying and purging the seditious Industrioclasts, who would seek to undermine this unity for their own nefarious ends.

-- The Valtarian Kingdoms assert that their Grand High Imperatrix is the beacon of absolute moral, and thus legal, authority.
+- The Valtarian Kingdoms assert that their Protector (formerly: Grand High Imperatrix) is the beacon of absolute moral, and thus legal, authority.
 They hold court with their Monarchs and, through them, seek to bring peace and virtue upon all their rightful domain.
 Which is to say, the entire world.

-- The Visions of Opportunity, notoriously self-serving, have acknowledged the need for a Ziggy Love Ziggy Love (formerly: Prime Executive) to try to reconcile their disparate interests.
+- The Visions of Opportunity, notoriously self-serving, have acknowledged the need for a Prime Executive to try to reconcile their disparate interests.
 A successful Prime Executive will coordinate the Visions into a mutually beneficial strategy, then extract whatever price they can for it.

 - The Walkers reside under the care of a Ranger.
 Where Wardens protect the lives of individual Walkers, and the Skalds attend to their philosophical health, the Ranger chooses as their vocation the safety and prosperity of the Walkers as a whole.

-- The Penitent Order, for their part, are keen to have a new Grandmaster.
+- The Penitent Order, for their part, are keen to have a new Illuminated Prosecutor (formerly: Grandmaster).
 They're not entirely sure what a Grandmaster does, exactly - the Sublime Concord used to do that - but they always seemed to know what they were doing, and that kind of clarity is welcome right now.

 Sovereigns have several powers: